rokibhasansagar/BhadooGDIndex/static_index_site/README.md

 ### How?

-* Deploy on Github Pages or cPanel or Any Hosting that supports HTML Pages.
+* Deploy on GitHub Pages or cPanel or Any Hosting that supports HTML Pages.
 * Rename `404.html` according to your host, eg. `404.shtml` for cPanel Hosts, `404.html` works on most hosts without any extra config eg. GitHub Pages, Cloudflare Pages and Netlify.
 * Edit `index.html` and `404.html` as per your needs, don't remove important terms or links.
 * Deploy `worker-super-api.js` on Cloudflare Workers and add API URL in config at Line 74.
 Also add your Static Site in config for `cors_domain` at Line 31.